Logo of astronaut

 A bounded quantifier can be used in REPLACEMENT as long as there is a definite maximum quantity.
 Or in other words, you cannot produce an infinite amount of something!

-Geminate-mark using colon :, will duplicate the grapheme, or grapheme from a set or category, to the left of it.
-In other words, you can capture an item only when it is geminated using the geminate-mark:
+Ditto-mark using colon :, will duplicate the grapheme, or grapheme from a set or category, to the left of it.
+In other words, you can capture an item only when it is doubled using the ditto-mark:

 a: -> o